5.2.15

 "Speaking of the ship," Melyot opened.
 "I apologize for installing all those Kobali split-paneled consoles."

 "--Cut!
 That was horrible, but let's use three seconds of it.
 Anything is workable.
 Then, cutaway, cutaway, cutaway!"
-A short, dark haired man with glasses stepped onto the Bridge, pointing at various people.
+A short, dark-haired man with glasses stepped onto the Bridge, pointing at various people.

 Iviok looked around and suddenly noticed half his Bridge was detached; appearing to be in a large studio.
 Film crewmembers spilled onto the set, checking lighting stands, wardrobe and make-up on the crew.